Perennials/logging-node/README.md

   scripts or something only debug information should be logged.
 - Keep memory stats somehow?
 - Keep timings of the requests.
-- Https requests are not logged.
 - The deferred api should be the same as the real one.
 Meaning open event in the ctor together with the callback and different event for real open.
-- Enforce charset in log names.